huongtmvo/housing_project/README.md

-This is the project I did for my IBM's Statistical for Data Science with Python on Coursera.
+This is the project I did for my IBM's Statistics for Data Science with Python on Coursera.

 In this project, I used previous dataset on Boston's housing prices from U.S. Census Service to derive new insights in order to help business make an informed decision.
 - Perform descriptive statistics to gain understanding of the data